DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/1 - Initial Steps.md

 ## Enterprise Setup

-Future versions of MAGIST will come with ElasticSearch as a powerful search-alternative to MongoDB.
-The setup is a lot harder involving a seperate server and more powerful computer hardware.
+Future versions of MAGIST will come with ElasticSearch as a powerful search alternative to MongoDB.
+The setup is a lot harder involving a separate server and more powerful computer hardware.
 A future section of this Wiki will cover Enterprise setup.